 Hands-On Activities and Call-Out Boxes

-Almost every chapter has one or more hands-on activities.
+Almost every chapter has at least one hands-on activity.
 Some that are presented under the headings “Backyard Scientist” and “Nature Explorer” are outdoor observations or activities.
 “Science Investigation” and “Check It Out” are experiments, dissections, and other indoor activities.
 These generally can be done with household items, but you will sometimes need some other items such as a spring scale, a pocket or field microscope, and an insect collecting net.

 There are a number of other special call-out boxes throughout the text.
 “Math Connections” show how math is used in specific scientific applications.
-“A Closer Look” features in-depth articles on narrow topics such as those on “Trees in the Desert” and “Thinking with Models.”
-Some Closer Looks have spiritual themes.
-“Creation Clip” articles show how creation continually provides evidence of a Creator.
+“A Closer Look” features in-depth articles on topics such as “Trees in the Desert” and “Thinking with Models.”
+Religious themes sometimes show up in "A Closer Look," and “Creation Clip” articles show how creation continually provides evidence of a creator.

 Activity Book and STEM Project

-The Science: Order & Design Activity Book has activity sheets for each chapter and instructions for a STEM project.
-The activity sheets include multiple-choice questions, crossword puzzles, word-search puzzles, images to label, columns to match, and choosing correct answers from a word bank.
+The Science: Order & Design Activity Book has activity sheets for each chapter and instructions for a STEM (Science, Technology, Engineering, Math) project.
+The activity sheets include multiple-choice questions, crossword puzzles, word-search puzzles, images to label, columns to match, and fill-in-the-blanks exercises with word banks.

-The STEM project has students develop a design or an application, or else investigate a topic related to science technology, engineering, or math.
+The STEM project has students create a design, develop an application, or investigate a STEM-related topic.
 Instructions are in both the student and teacher editions of the Activity Book.
 Students are supposed to create a logbook and write a paper about the project.
-It seems to me that the STEM project can be optional since the course has plenty of material without it.
-Note that A Beka's eighth-grade science course includes a similar STEM project, so you might choose to have students complete one in one year or the other.
+It seems to me that the STEM project could be optional since the course has plenty of material without it.
+However, projects are especially effective ways to develop real-world understanding and applications for what students are learning.
+I would encourage you to try to have students complete one.
+Note that Abeka's eighth-grade science course includes a similar STEM project, so you might choose to have students complete one in only one year or the other if the student has trouble completing one each year.